West Fertilizer Company explosion: Damage

-In addition to the obliterated plant, the damaged buildings included the public West Middle School, which sits next to the facility.
+In addition to the obliterated plant, damaged buildings included the public West Middle School, which sits next to the facility.
 A neighboring 50-unit, two-story apartment building was destroyed.

 The blast damaged the nearby West Rest Haven nursing home, and many residents were evacuated.
-Many of the nursing home residents received cuts from flying glass, but emergency personnel on scene judged that most of these injuries were not life-threatening.
+Many nursing home residents received cuts from flying glass, but emergency personnel on scene judged that most such injuries were not life-threatening.

 On April 20, some residents who tried to return to their destroyed homes were turned away, because leaking gas tanks were causing small fires.

 According to the company's insurer, United States Fire Insurance of Morristown, New Jersey, the facility was only covered by $1 million in liability insurance.
 According to official estimates from both state and company officials, this amount did not even begin to cover the cost of damages.
-Furthermore, according to The Dallas Morning News, Texas law allows fertilizer storage facilities to operate without any liability insurance at all, even when they store hazardous materials.
+Furthermore, according to The Dallas Morning News, Texas law allows fertilizer storage facilities to operate without liability insurance, even when they store hazardous materials.